 This article describes how the Component Distance rule works and how you can configure the rule.
+Rule 222 is used for clearance checking, safety or accessibility compliance, and collision avoidance.

 This article covers the following topics:

-Component dimensions and distances are critical for coordinating building components and ensuring that each component fits correctly in its place in a construction.
+Component and container dimensions and distances are critical for coordinating building components and ensuring that each component fits correctly in its place in a construction.
 Well-coordinated products allow designers to select items which fit together with the structure and other components to accepted tolerances.

 By using this rule, you can detect different types of operability requirements as well as maintenance and safety requirements in your design.
 You can ensure the ability to keep a piece of equipment, a system or a whole industrial installation in a safe and reliable functioning condition, according to pre-defined requirements.
 This is the basis for reliability, supportability and maintainability.